6 min read · Cost

 | Premium custom hillside estate with full assembly | $28–$38+ | $80,000–$150,000+ |

-Sierra Siding's typical Hardie scope band in the Los Gatos area as of 2026.
+Typical Hardie planning range for the Los Gatos area — a general California market range, not a Sierra Siding quote.
 Chapter 7A WUI assembly is included where applicable.
 Premium architectural specs apply on most projects.
 Final number is set on-site — your written estimate is what governs.

 Key takeaways